cloudwego/cloudwego.github.io/content/en/blog/news/1st_RPCKitex/index.md

 In addition to the above companies, we have also provided consultation to private inquiries from various organizations regarding usage issues.
 We are very grateful for the support and feedback from these corporate users.
 As mentioned earlier, gathering feedback from the community and enterprises plays a crucial role in driving the evolution of Kitex to support a wide range of scenarios.
 If enterprise users have any specific needs or requirements, we encourage them to reach out to us.

-## How to use Kitex to integrate with existing infrastructure
+## How to use Kitex to Integrate with Existing Infrastructure
 Here is a brief introduction on how to use Kitex to integrate with your internal infrastructure.
 Let's take ByteDance as an example, there are extensions in the open source library within the internal warehouse.
 These extensions are designed to integrate internal capabilities specific to ByteDance.
 Within the BytedSuite, Kitex can be initialized to cater to various scenarios.
 Users simply need to add an option configuration while constructing the Client and Server components to achieve seamless integration.
 To ensure a hassle-free experience, we have incorporated this configuration within the generated scaffolding code.
 This means that users no longer need to specifically focus on integrating internal capabilities.
 Furthermore, we plan to share details about how this configuration is embedded in the generated code.
 By doing so, secondary developers working with external frameworks will be able to provide integration capabilities to business development teams in a similar manner.
 ![image](/img/blog/Kitex_architecture_explained_en/18.png)